Common Injuries That Come from Slipping and Falling

 Back injuries – After a slip and fall, you may experience a ruptured disc, compression fracture, nerve damage, hemiplegia and/or hemiparesis.
 The Mayo Clinic indicates that falls are a possible cause of herniated discs, which can produce arm and leg pain, weakness, numbness and tingling.

 Spinal cord damage – According to the Mayo Clinic, falls cause more than one-quarter of all spinal cord injury cases in the United States.
 A spinal cord injury can be devastating as it can result in partial or total paralysis depending upon the extent of the injury and the area on the spine at which it occurs.
-Spinal cord injuries can be extremely costly to treat and a person who experiences a spinal cord injury at age 25 could spend between $1,517,806 and $4,543,182 over his or her lifetime as a result, according to the National Spinal Cord Injury Statistical Center.
+Spinal cord injuries can be extremely costly to treat and a person who experiences a spinal cord injury at age 25 could spend between $1,517,806 and $4,543,182 over his or her lifetime as a result, based on a study from the National Spinal Cord Injury Statistical Center.

 These are just a few of the common injuries that can occur as a result of a slip and fall.
 Unfortunately, death is also a very real possibility.
 The Bureau of Labor Statistics, for example, indicates that 108 workers died in 2011 as a result of trips, slips or other falls on the same level.